Day 2 - 4 May

 Professor Christof Lehmann, Vanderbilt Medical Center, USA

-Assistant Professor Mark Sujan, Warwick Medical School, University of Warwick
+Associate Professor Dr Mark-Alexander Sujan, Warwick Medical School, University of Warwick

 The Wachter review has outlined that a new cadre of Chief Clinical Informatics Officers (CCIOs) at the heart of the strategy for digitising the NHS.
 Leadership from clinicians across the NHS will be crucial but how will it be motivated and operationalised?
 In this session, key stakeholders outline how health professionals can be agents of change in informatics in the health sector.

 Dr Amitava Banerjee, Lead, Clinical Informatics Education, Health Informatics Unit, Royal College of Physicians of London, Senior Clinical Lecturer, University College London and Honorary Consultant Cardiologist